-But the story of drag goes back far further than the 10 years the competition has been on the air, making RuPaul Charles an ever bigger global superstar.
+But the story of drag goes back far further than the time the competition has been on the air and made RuPaul Charles a global superstar at the same time.
 As his fellow Drag Race judge Michelle Visage may even be persuaded to say: ‘Honey, it goes back centuries’.

 Beginning with the Bard

 Drag began out of necessity, although that’s not to say its participants didn’t enjoy it.
 When Shakespearean theatre was shiny and new in the late 16th and early 17th centuries, the stage wasn’t just a place of entertainment.
 It had strong links to the church and with that came rules that only men could tread the boards.
 If that play you were in featured a few female roles, then it was up to a couple of the men in the cast to dress as members of the opposite sex so the story didn’t suffer.

 The word ‘drag’ is believed to have theatrical origins too.
 The dresses men wore to play female characters would drag along the floor.

 Actors playing female parts because there were no actresses around isn’t exactly in the spirit of what we call drag today - but it was a start.
 It soon became a way for men (often gay men, although plenty of heterosexual men wear drag as well) to express a different side of themselves, over-exaggerating feminine looks, style and body language to create a persona.
 As RuPaul himself says, there is more to drag than impersonating a woman: “I don't dress like a woman; I dress like a drag queen!”

 Drag kings, where female performers adopt an exaggerated male persona, are also popular.
 Christian Adore is an act that challenges gender norms and stereotypes through comedy, and appears regularly on the London circuit.

 Princess Seraphina rocks